SixArm/assertables-rust-crate/README.md

 ```

 The assertables Rust crate provides many more assert macros for values,
-strings, vectors, readers, commands, and more, such as:
+strings, vectors, paths, readers, commands, and more, such as:

 ```rust
 assert_gt!(value1, value2); // value1 greater than value2